 The practice followed the Ionising Radiation Regulations (IRR) 1999 and Ionising Radiation Medical Exposure Regulations 2000 (IRMER) guidelines.
 They kept a radiation protection file in relation to the use and maintenance of X-ray equipment.
-A copy of the most recent radiological audit was available for inspection.
+A copy of the most recent radiological audit that was completed in January 2016 was available for inspection.
 This demonstrated that radiographs were justified, graded and quality assured to a high standard.

 There were suitable arrangements in place to ensure the safety of the equipment.
-The local rules relating to the equipment were held in the file and displayed in clinical areas where X-rays were used.
-The procedures and equipment had been assessed by an external radiation protection adviser (RPA) within the recommended timescales of every three years.
-The principal dentist was the radiation protection supervisor (RPS).
+The local rules relating to the equipment were updated in April 2016 and held in the file and displayed in clinical areas where X-ray equipment was used.
+The procedures and equipment had been assessed by an external radiation protection adviser (RPA) in February 2016.
+This was within the recommended timescales of every three years.
+One of the dentists was the radiation protection supervisor (RPS).
 All dental staff including the RPS had completed the necessary radiation training.

-Are services effective? (for example, treatment is effective)
+(for example, treatment is effective)